titanous/homebrew-gnuradio/README.md

 ### Optional (for `gr-wxgui`)

-- Before installing `gnuradio1, install `wxmac` 2.9 using llvm (the stable version is broken on Lion) with python bindings:
+- Before installing `gnuradio1, install `wxmac` 2.9 using llvm (the stable version is broken on Lion) with python bindings

   ```sh
   brew install wxmac --devel --use-llvm --python